decentraland/documentation/content/creator/sdk7/2d-ui/ui_text.md

   - `sans-serif` _(default)_
   - `monospace`
 - `textAlign`: How the text will align with its parent.
 It takes a value from the `TextAlingType` type.
 TextAlignType = 'top-left' | 'top-center' | 'top-right' | 'middle-left' | 'middle-center' | 'middle-right' | 'bottom-left' | 'bottom-center' | 'bottom-right';
 - `textWrap`: If the text uses line-breaks to ensure it all fits in the maximum width allowed.
-It takes a value from the `TextWrap` type: 'TW_WRAP' | 'TW_NO_WRAP'
+It can take the strings `'wrap'` (default) or `'nowrap'`.

 {{< hint warning >}}
 **📔 Note**: The `fontSize` is not affected by the size of its entity or parent entities.